 Quota Fairness Test 2

 The second way to evaluate quota fairness is to bucketize the product volume using the 20-60-20 analysis.
 This method is vastly used for employee performance analysis wherein the audience (achievement in this case) is distributed in small, medium, and large buckets.
 We then used the out-of-the-box capability to create a boxplot of each bucket with their territory achievement.

 A boxplot or a box and whisker plot tells you how the values of a variable are spread out where the box has 50% of the concentration and the whisker tells you the top and bottom 25%.

-The above box and whisker plot tells us the spread of territory achievement for each bucket.
-These buckets have been created based on the size of territory (BPV); small, medium, and large.
+The above box and whisker plot tell us the spread of territory achievement for each bucket.
+These buckets have been created based on the size of the territory (BPV); small, medium, and large.

 – Small territories (<20%ile) have an achievement spread between 90% – 99% approx. Around 50% of territories have an achievement of less than 95%